OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details the creation of an expanding card effect using only CSS.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing additional content.
 No JavaScript is required.
-This effect uses CSS transitions and transforms to achieve a smooth, visually appealing expansion when the card is hovered over.
+This example utilizes plain CSS; you could easily adapt it to use a CSS framework like Tailwind CSS.

 **Description of the Styling:**

-The card is initially displayed in a compact state.
-On hover, the card expands horizontally, revealing more content.
-This is achieved using CSS transitions on the `transform` property (for scaling) and `width` property (for horizontal expansion).
-The transition provides a smooth animation effect.
-We utilize pseudo-elements (`::before` and `::after`) for decorative purposes, such as a subtle background shadow.
+The effect is achieved using CSS transitions and the `max-height` property.
+Initially, the card has a `max-height` set to a small value, hiding the extra content.
+On hover, the `max-height` is changed to `100%`, allowing the card to expand to its full height, revealing the hidden content.
+We use transitions to smooth out the animation.
+Padding and some basic styling are added for visual appeal.

 **Full Code:**